-This verse have always been one of my favorites.
-It comforted me during times of trial, and once more when my mom passed away.
-All that comes my way, I can endured.
-His promise is there, He will be with be, I just have to be strong and courageous, don’t be afraid nor discouraged by the circumstances or obstacles life throws at me.
+This verse has always been one of my favorites.
+It comforted me during times of trial and once more, when my mom passed away.
+All that comes my way, I can endure.
+His promise is that He will be with me; I just have to be strong and courageous, don’t be afraid nor discouraged by the circumstances or obstacles life throws at me.

 I was not doing my grieving alone.
-He was with me.
-I am sure of it.
+I am sure He was with me.

-The lesson learned from my grieving process is that is personal and no matter how well intentioned someone’s help is, the only one that is able to help me is myself.
+The lesson learned from my grieving process is that it is personal, and no matter how well intentioned someone’s help is, the only one that can help me is myself.
 I may not be in the clear, perhaps never will, but I know I have a better understanding of my feelings.
-Grief is a natural response for loss, it is okay to cry; it is okay to feel sad or to not feel a thing; okay to cry for attention or to keep everything to yourself; and is okay to ask for help or to not ask for help.
-Ultimately, is okay to do your own thing, because it is your grief.
+Grief is a natural response to loss.
+It is okay to cry; it is okay to feel sad or to not feel a thing; okay to cry for attention or to keep everything to yourself, and it is okay to ask for help or not ask for help.
+Ultimately, it is okay to do your own thing because it is your grief.

 If you need professional help, please seek it, do not wait!
 Do not be ashamed of it.
 There are also support groups to help you to grieve.

-Some people can deal with their feelings by themselves, other do not.
+Some people can deal with their feelings by themselves; others do not.
 Guess what?
 It is okay.
-Do not compare to anyone.
+Do not compare yourself to anyone.

-On the other hand, if you want to help someone who is going through grief, give them their time and space.
-Let them know you are there for whenever they need you.
-Believe me, that will mean the world.
+On the other hand, if you want to help someone going through grief, give them their time and space.
+Let your friend know you are there whenever they need you.
+Believe me that will mean the world.

-I have share with you my experience of loss, my silver lining.
-I know I am not alone in grieving and by sharing my process with you, hopefully we can help each other, just like my son and I did.
+I have to share with you my experience of loss, my silver lining.
+I know I am not alone in grieving, and by sharing my process with you, hopefully, we can help each other, just like my son and I did.